eclipse-threadx/cmsis-packs/README.md

 * For FileX, USBX, GUIX and LevelX, their pack description files are generated automatically based on their source codes and a template xml file (pdsc_template.xml).
 The pdsc_template.xml defines data used to generate pdsc file, including pack's metadata, source file and porting file dictories, supported porting devices, release info, component decription, etc.

-* For ThreadX and NetXDuo, their pack description files are currently manually written, but plans are in place to support automatic generation in the near future.
+* For ThreadX and NetXDuo, their pack description files are currently manually written.

 # Generate CMSIS-Packs on Ubuntu 20.4 or higher